 Although Ed can play all of the traditional stringed instruments at a professional level and sings Lead and Tenor, most of his career he has been known to bluegrass fans as the premier fiddler and mandolin stylist in the traditional vein.
-He has been a fixture in the Bay Area bluegrass scene for over 40 years.
+He has been a fixture in the Bay Area bluegrass scene for over fifty years.
 (He is referred to as the utility infielder for bluegrass music)

-Ed is well known in the world wide music community for preserving and interpreting the style of music created by Bill Monroe.
-Although heavily guided by this impressionistic style of mandolin playing Ed has taken this influence to interpret and create his version of this tradition.
+Ed is well-known in the worldwide music community for preserving and interpreting the style of music created by Bill Monroe.
+Although heavily guided by this impressionistic style of mandolin playing, Ed has taken this influence to interpret and create his version of this tradition.

 Ed’s other lifelong interests are gardening, cooking and collecting Asian art.
-And of course his family and friends.
+And of course, his family and friends.